winklethakur/churn-api/README.md

 ---

-## Problem Statement
+## 🎯 Problem Statement

-Customer churn is one of the most costly problems in the telecom industry, acquiring a new customer costs **5–7× more** than retaining an existing one.
+Customer churn is one of the most costly problems in the telecom industry — acquiring a new customer costs **5–7× more** than retaining an existing one.
 This project builds a **machine learning system** that:

 1. Predicts the probability of a customer churning
 2. Segments customers by behaviour (New / Mid-tenure / Loyal)
 3. Recommends a targeted retention strategy per customer
 4. Exposes all of this through a live REST API

-**Dataset:** IBM Telco Customer Churn - 7,043 customers, 20 features
+**Dataset:** IBM Telco Customer Churn — 7,043 customers, 20 features

 ---

-## ML Pipeline (Notebook)
+## 🔬 ML Pipeline (Notebook)

 ### 1. Exploratory Data Analysis
 - Class imbalance: ~26% churners vs ~74% non-churners